 Praised as “an outstanding musician…with an artful, expressive power” by Zürichsee Zeitung, Mari Lee is a violinist dedicated to engaging her audience by instilling curiosity for music.
 A concert violinist, chamber musician, and a teaching artist, she aims to bridge the gap between the audience, the performer, and the composer.

-Mari has performed extensively throughout the UK, Europe, and the United States in such prominent venues as the South Bank Centre, Wigmore Hall, Le Fesitival de Radio France Montpellier, Menuhin Festival Gstaad, Harvard Music Association, and Jordan Hall.
+Mari has performed extensively throughout the UK, Europe, and the United States in such prominent venues as the South Bank Centre, Wigmore Hall, Le Fesitival de Radio France Montpellier, Philharmonie de Paris, and Carnegie Hall.
 She has appeared as a soloist with the London Mozart Players and Baden-Baden Philharmonic Orchestra under the baton of Pavel Baleff.

 An avid chamber musician, Mari has been invited to internationally renowned festivals such as Ravinia Festival’s Steans Music Institute, Krzyzowa Music Festival, Kuhmo Chamber Music Festival, Verbier Festival, and the Marlboro Music Festival.
 Artists she has collaborated with include Mitsuko Uchida, Kim Kashkashian, Denés Varjon, Nobuko Imai, Bruno Canino, and members of the Cleveland, Guarneri, and Juilliard String Quartets.